 Now introducing: Thera-Paw Canada!

-Kootenay Canine Rehabilitation is the only Canadian distributor trained to make customized neoprene carpal and tarsal supports for animals with special needs.
+Kootenay Canine Physio is the only Canadian distributor trained to make customized neoprene carpal and tarsal supports for animals with special needs.

-Thera-Paw boots, Cushy Paw Slippers and boot modifications and refurbishments are also available.
+Thera-Paw carpal supports, boots, Cushy Paw Slippers and boot modifications and refurbishments are also available.